Snusmumr1ken/PingBot/README.md

-## PingBot - Telegram bot which checks website availability
+## PingBot - Telegram bot that checks website availability

 <a href="https://vshymanskyy.github.io/StandWithUkraine">
 		<img src="https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg">
 	</a>

-This bot was created during 2022 Russian invasion of Ukraine.
-Ukraine faced problems with electricity.
-Local websites were down a lot.
+This bot was created during the 2022 russian invasion of Ukraine when the country faced problems with electricity and local websites were frequently down.
-With this bot, people can monitor an availability of a choosen website, for example, learning system of a university.
+With this bot, people can monitor the availability of a chosen website.

 ### Usage